top of page

 Things turned out differently when I started meeting pilgrims and volunteers.
 Days became more interesting when I met Pinoys, especially those whom I know.

 I was delighted to meet Pinoy pilgrims.
 I was reunited with Kat Beral (left photo) of the ACY Manila.
 She was a groupmate during WYD Madrid 2011, she now lead the Manila delegates along with Fr.
 Jade Licuanan, Fr.
 Marthy Marcelo and Fr Patrick Calimlim.
 During the in-service-training season of teachers, I was going around to facilitate seminars.
-In Lisbon, there were pilgrims who approached me telling me they have attended one of my seminars.
+In Lisbon, there were pilgrims who approached me telling me they had attended one of my seminars.
 Wow!
 They are teachers (right photo) from Mount Carmel School of Infanta, Quezon.

 I was happy to see Karlista priests while in Lisbon.
 I met Fr.
 Ryan Aguinaldo and Fr.
 Dean Jerome Cruz both from the Diocese of Cabanatuan during the gathering of Pinoys at the Igreja da Madalena.

 Dominus Est is in Lisbon!
 Dominus Est host and columnist Fr.
 Kevin Joshua Cosme and I were able to do a little catch up while in Lisbon.
-He was with ECY group representing his diocese Paranaque.
+He was with the ECY group representing his diocese Paranaque.

 Along the way, we have gained new friends especially with those who are coming from other countries.
 Marian (left photo) a law student from Mexico was very helpful.
 She didn't even hesitate to join our live coverage for an interview.
 Fr.
 Tomasz (right photo) is a Vincentian priest from Poland.
 We spent an afternoon together for lunch.
 Fr.
 Tomasz was curious about "pagmamano" and I was very generous to introduce and demonstrate it to him.